caseycolbert15/Projects/README.md

 Aurora Lite - Keeping up on the latest trends I have also been testing out Aurora Lite.
   -This is an advanced EDR for windows that uses Event Tracing for Windows.
-  -This means it is able to show the exact process and commands as they run -This would be very helpful in determining a process tree to find malware.
+  -This means it is able to show the exact process and commands as they run.
+  -This would be very helpful in determining a process tree to find malware.